ThatRedox/ChunkyClPlugin/README.md

 ## Installation

+### Note: The latest version requires at least snapshot `2.4.0-77-g55a3c929`
 Download the [latest plugin build](https://ci.wertarbyte.com/job/ChunkyCL/lastSuccessfulBuild/artifact/ChunkyCL.jar).
 In the Chunky Launcher, expand `Advanced Settings` and click on `Manage plugins`.
 In the `Plugin Manger` window click on `Add` and select the `.jar` file in the extracted zip file.
 Click on `Save` and start Chunky as usual.

+To download the latest snapshot, open `Advanced Settings` in the Chunky Launcher and enable `Download Snapshots`.
+Then click on the `Check for update` button.

 ### Performance